 A long medical questionnaire to be completed by GP

 The next stage was for the GP who had signed the death certificate to complete a questionnaire.
 A donor must die of natural causes and their body be in a good state of repair.
 The GP was too busy so, with my nursing knowledge I was able to get this done quickly with Michelle.
 Otherwise the donation wouldn’t have happened.

 My mum and grandmother had also left their bodies to science but mum had died of tuberculosis and donors can’t have contagious illnesses or infection.
-My gran had breast cancer which meant she couldn’t be accepted.
-My great grandfather died at ninety nine years old and just his eyes were used.
+My gran had advanced breast cancer which meant she couldn’t be accepted.
+My great grandfather died at ninety nine years old and just his corneas were used.

 Would dad weigh enough?
 Had he lost too much weight?

 The last question was how much Dad weighed and I knew that might be a challenge as in the papers it said that if a donor was emaciated they would be unsuitable.
 He’d hardly eaten for two months.

 This is because if a donor is too obese or too emaciated the embalming doesn’t work so they can’t be used.
 The body can be used for several years to come so embalming is an essential part of the process.

 The undertaker where dad was in the chapel of rest had a look at him and estimated his weight at something acceptable, thank goodness.
 By this time I was really nervous in case he wouldn’t be accepted.
 I did phone up to say that he was now about five foot five inches instead of the five foot ten as they would never have taken a man of five foot ten who weighed nine stone and he had shrunk a lot in recent years.

 Your father was now in the care of Leicester University.